Ollon: Economy

 As of April 2025, Ollon had an unemployment rate of 3.1%.

+The Villars-Chesières area is a home to four international boarding schools, which represent a significant sector of the local economy.
+Radio Télévision Suisse reported in 2019 that these schools generate approximately CHF 30 million in annual revenue for the resort, employing 463 people and hosting around 700 boarding students.

 In 2008 the total number of full-time equivalent jobs was 1,777.
 The number of jobs in the primary sector was 139, of which 124 were in agriculture and 15 were in forestry or lumber production.
 The number of jobs in the secondary sector was 269 of which 78 or (29.0%) were in manufacturing and 168 (62.5%) were in construction.
 The number of jobs in the tertiary sector was 1,369.
 In the tertiary sector; 224 or 16.4% were in wholesale or retail sales or the repair of motor vehicles, 110 or 8.0% were in the movement and storage of goods, 355 or 25.9% were in a hotel or restaurant, 5 or 0.4% were in the information industry, 28 or 2.0% were the insurance or financial industry, 66 or 4.8% were technical professionals or scientists, 387 or 28.3% were in education and 8 or 0.6% were in health care.

 In 2000, there were 499 workers who commuted into the municipality and 1,334 workers who commuted away.
 The municipality is a net exporter of workers, with about 2.7 workers leaving the municipality for every one entering.
 About 2.0% of the workforce coming into Ollon are coming from outside Switzerland, while 0.1% of the locals commute out of Switzerland for work.
 Of the working population, 10.5% used public transportation to get to work, and 59.5% used a private car.